irahey/trollwebs-backend-test/exercise2/README.md

 * The backend should be password-protected.
 YES
 * Don't use any existing PHP frameworks or packages.
 YES
 * Spend little (or no time at all) on the design and CSS.
+YES
 * Use a CSS framework if you have to make it pretty.

 ### Extra credit